adgaffney23/kickstarter-analysis/README.md

 1. Limitation #1
 2. Limitation #2

-- What are some other possible tables and/or graphs that we could create?
+### What are some other possible tables and/or graphs that we could create?
+* Chart 1
+* Chart 2
+* Chart 3